wp-plugins/music-reviews/readme.txt

 1. Upload the entire `custom-music-reviews` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

-You will find 'Custom Music Reviews' menu in your WordPress admin panel.
+You will find 'Music Reviews' menu in your WordPress admin panel.

 == Frequently Asked Questions ==